-- Under Windows, select the Settings tab then Printer settings > Printing preferences. - Under Mac OS, select Configuration then Printer settings > Configure printer settings > Printing preferences. - Select one of the following options. - Select Automatic to let the printer determine which type of file it is receiving.
-This setting works for most software applications. - Select HP-GL/2 only if you are sending a file of the appropriate type directly to the printer, without going through a printer driver.
+1. Under Windows, select the Settings tab then Printer settings > Printing preferences.

+Under Mac OS, select Configuration then Printer settings > Configure printer settings > Printing preferences.

+- 2. Select one of the following options. - Select Automatic to let the printer determine which type of file it is receiving.
+This setting works for most software applications. - Select HP-GL/2 only if you are sending a file of the appropriate type directly to the printer, without going through a printer driver. - Select PS only if you are sending a PostScript file directly to the printer, without going through a printer driver. - Select PDF only if you are sending a PDF file directly to the printer, without going through a printer driver. - Select TIFF only if you are sending a Tagged Image File Format file directly to the printer, without going through a printer driver. - Select JPEG only if you are sending Joint Photographic Experts Group file directly to the printer, without going through a printer driver. - Select CALS/G4 only if you are sending a file of the appropriate type directly to the printer, without going through a printer driver.

 You can change the graphic language setting from the front panel.
-Press the Menu key to return to the main menu the select the Setup menu icon, then Select graphics language.
+Press the Menu key to return to the main menu the select the Setup menu icon , then Printer preferences > Select graphic language.
 Select the desired option and press the OK key to set the value.